conspire-org/challenge-frontend/README.md

 ## Endpoints

-Two RESTful endpoints have been mocked for you at [Apiary.io](http://docs.conspirechallenge.apiary.io/).
+Your application will interact with a mock server via two REST API endpoints on [Apiary.io](http://docs.conspirechallenge.apiary.io/).
 These are:

   1. ```GET http://private-efa4b-conspirechallenge.apiary-mock.com/profiles``` returns a JSON array of "profile" objects.
 See the [documentation](http://docs.conspirechallenge.apiary.io/#get-%2Fprofiles) for sample response JSON.
   1. ```PUT http://private-efa4b-conspirechallenge.apiary-mock.com/profiles/{id}``` accepts a single profile object in the request body, _not including the ```id``` property, which goes in the URL_.
 See the [documentation](http://docs.conspirechallenge.apiary.io/#put-%2Fprofiles%2F%7Bid%7D) for sample request JSON.